steelsojka/pears.nvim/README.md

 # pears.nvim
 Auto pair plugin for neovim

 This is still very much a work in progress...
 APIs may break at various times.
-Features you would expect may still in development.

 Features
 --------